Five Fun Things to Do in Bristol, UK in 48 Hours

 Many decades later, Bristol has revived blue glass.
 We love blown glass and couldn’t resist signing up to blow some blue glass at Bristol Blue Glass.
 We fashioned some blue Hannukah ornaments, only to leave them behind for our Housesitting home owners as a thank you for a nice house sit.

-Eat Vegan Pie and Drink Beetroot Latte
+Eat Vegan Pie and Drink Beetroot Latte in Bristol

 The Pieminister on Broad Quay delivered us two dreams come true.
 We got to not only taste a Cornish pie, but a vegan one at that!
 I adored my Mother Earth Mooless Moo made from jackfruit with gravy, mash, and minty peas.
 The next morning, we returned to Wapping Wharf and breakfasted with a delicious and health boosty from a beetroot latte from Better Foods Cafe.

-Spray Some Art
+Spray Some Art in Bristol

 Finally, after viewing all the amazing artwork on the walls in Bristol, we felt a bit inspired.
 So we stopped in the Molotow Paint store and purchased our own spray cans.
 We could even pick out the types of nozzles we wanted!
 We then went over to the “Beginner Paint Walls” (ask inside Molotow where to find them), got a few of our favorite colors, and sprayed to our hearts’ content.
 Yup, our hearts beat out of our chests, fearing we’d get caught or seen as imposters.
 Okay, truth.
 We didn’t actually do this, but we thought about it.
 Will you?